Yorktown Victory Celebration

 Admission is $9.75 for adults and $5.50 for ages 6 through 12.
 Children under six are admitted free.
 Save 20 percent with a combination ticket to Jamestown Settlement, a museum of 17th-century Virginia.

 The Yorktown Victory Center, open 9 a.m. to 5 p.m. daily, located on Route 1020 (GPS address: 200 Water Street), five miles from Interstate 64, Exit 247.
 For more information, call (888) 593-4682 toll-free or (757) 253-4838.

-The National Park Service at Yorktown Battlefield, site of the climactic 1781 siege, offered a variety of tours and talks on Saturday and Sunday, October 18 and 19, highlighting the 1781 siege of Yorktown.
+The National Park Service at Yorktown Battlefield, site of the climactic 1781 siege, will offer a variety of tours and talks on Saturday and Sunday, October 17 and 18, highlighting the 1781 siege of Yorktown.

 Yorktown Day – October 19

 The modern day observance traces its roots to 1922, when the Daughters of the American Revolution began an annual wreath-laying ceremony, which set the tradition upon which the current Yorktown Day is based.
 Today, the Yorktown Day Association, comprised of 13 civic, patriotic and government organizations, coordinates the traditional commemorative events.